How to help India amid COVID-19 surge that’s devastating the country

 The organization has also partnered with the American Association of Physicians of Indian Origin to raise funds in the U.S., including by providing ways to donate.

-On Sunday, Indian health care officials reported 349,691 new COVID-19 cases and 2,767 new deaths, ABC News reported.
-President Joe Biden spoke to Indian Prime Minister Narendra Modi on Monday and pledged that the U.S. will immediately help India with the crisis, according to a White House press release.
+Indian health care officials have reported an astounding number of COVID-19 cases, hovering around 400,000 new cases in a single day, along with more than 3,600 deaths.
+U.S. President Joe Biden spoke to Indian Prime Minister Narendra Modi and pledged that the U.S. would immediately help India with the crisis.

 Copyright © 2021, ABC Audio.
 All rights reserved.